aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 Miniforge has been installed on Windows!

-To set Git Bash to automatically initialize `conda`, run the following commands in Git Bash:
+Now for Windows, to set Git Bash to automatically initialize `conda`, run the following commands in Git Bash:

 ```
 conda init bash
 conda config --set auto_activate_base true